JBOhge/Morse-Code-App/README.txt

-Group project I was responcible for creating the backend and websocket code
+Group project I was responsible for creating the backend and websocket code